-3.6 The term of office for the Senate representative of the following departments and the Library shall expire in even-numbered years: Biology; Business; Clinical Sciences/Communication Disorders; Counseling Center and Consultation Services; Criminal Justice; Economics; Engineering Technology; History; Modern Languages and Literatures; Military Science; Nursing; Political Science and Public Administration; and Communication and Performance Studies.
-The term of office for the Senate representative of the following departments shall expire in odd-numbered years: Art and Design; Chemistry; Education; English; Geography; Health, Physical Education and Recreation; Mathematics and Computer Science; Music; Philosophy; Physics; Practical Nursing; Psychology; Sociology and Social Work; and Technology and Occupational Sciences.
+3.6 The term of office for the Senate representative of the following units shall expire in even-numbered years: LIS, Biology; Business; School of Clinical Sciences; Counseling and Consultation Services; Criminal Justice; Economics; Engineering Technology; History; Languages, Literatures and International Studies; Military Science; School of Nursing; Political Science; Communication and Media Studies; and Social Work.
+The term of office for the Senate representative of the following units shall expire in odd-numbered years: School of Art and Design; Center for Native American Studies; Chemistry; School of Education, Leadership & Public Service; English; Earth, Environmental, and Geographical Sciences; School of Health and Human Performance; Mathematics and Computer Science; Music; Philosophy; Physics; Psychological Science; Theatre and Dance; and Sociology and Anthropology.
 Departments with more than one representative are exempt from this provision and shall provide for non-coterminous appointments.

 3.7 The term of office for the Department Heads representative for the Colleges of Arts and Sciences and Professional Studies shall expire in even-numbered years.
 The term of office for the Department Heads representative for the College of Business shall expire in odd-numbered years.

-4.1 At its organizational meeting, the incoming Senate shall elect from its membership, a Chair, Vice-Chair, Secretary, and at-large members of the Executive Committee.
+4.1 At its organizational meeting (as specified in 3.3), the incoming Senate shall elect from its membership, a Chair, Vice-Chair, Secretary, and at-large members of the Executive Committee.
 Election of officers and other Executive Committee members shall be by plurality.

 4.2 Eligibility for the Chair requires membership on the Executive Committee of a previous Senate.

 4.4 The Chair shall preside at Senate meetings, and shall be responsible for keeping a log of pending Senate business.
 The Vice-Chair shall assume duties of the Chair in his/her absence.
 If the Chair should resign or be unable to fulfill the duties of the Office for a prolonged period, the Vice-Chair shall succeed her/him.
+The Vice-Chair shall serve as a liaison between the chairs of Senate committees and the Senate.
 The Secretary shall be responsible for the recording and distributing minutes of meetings of the Senate and the Executive Committee.